Skip to main content

 3. If damage to builder installed materials results, do not repair it.
 If you cannot reach Tarion or your builder, and have no other option but to have the work completed, you or a contractor should correct the emergency condition only and document the problem with pictures, both before and after if possible.

 4. Submit an Emergency Form to Tarion as soon as possible after completing the repair with a copy to your builder.
 Forms are available by calling Tarion.
-Include all receipts/invoices for work and materials.
+For reimbursement of costs for emergency repairs, include all receipts/invoices for work and materials.

 If your builder is responsible for the emergency item, they will handle any resulting damage within 30 days of your notice to them and Tarion.
 If your builder fails to repair the resulting damage, Tarion will work with you directly to settle the matter.